osxmidi/LinVst/Realtime-Audio-Config/README.md

 Also, installing the rtirq-init (rtirq for Arch/EndeavourOS/Manjaro) and irqbalance packages might be useful.

-rtirq is enabled when threadirqs is added to grub
+rtirq is enabled when threadirqs is added to grub (applies to linux-lowlatency and linux-generic kernels)

 sudo edit /etc/default/grub